Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Add thanks to Tyler for graphics stuff in change log .
 Tyler's new skin
 .
 Plugin event of Launchy coming forward.
 Plugins should be allowed to provide search results at that time.

 .
+Use environment variables and use them by default in Launchy (for runner's cmd too) .
+Make sure skin and alpha are always together (seem to separate at launch) .
+Unicode in Foxy reads

+Low priority:
+.
+Allow multiple directory selection for file extensions .
+Can get rid of extra data in alternatives item's if I clear the items after options exits .
 Append to file plugin or .bat file or something

+Done for alpha 4:
 .
+Convert ".mp3" into "*.mp3"
+. resize options dialog?
+. version information
+.
 Add extra characters for hotkey
 .
-Use environment variables and use them by default in Launchy (for runner's cmd too)

-Low priority:
+Fix hotkeys which weren't working
 .
-Allow multiple directory selection for file extensions .
-Can get rid of extra data in alternatives item's if I clear the items after options exits

-Done?
+Fast indexer causes duplicates?
 .
-Make sure skin and alpha are always together (seem to separate at launch) .
+16bit icon support

+Done for alpha 3:
+.
 Use old style dropdown